Vitriol1744/Vortex/README.md

 ## Description
-Low level game engine being written in modern C++23 utilizing powerfull Vulkan API
+Low level game engine being written in modern C++23 utilizing powerful Vulkan API

 ## Dependencies
 To be able to use Vortex you need to install a few dependencies: